 This inflatable arch is also fun.
-Use it to show everyone where to go for their Trick-or-Treating candy!
+Just the right amount of spooky and a great way to show everyone where to go for their Trick-or-Treating candy!

 If you’re looking for something that’s a little more subtle, look no further than this “Happy Halloween” doormat.

-If you’re wanting to go super simple this year, you can always add some festive lights to your trees, bushes, or around your door.
-I like these orange and purple lights from Target!
+If you want to go super simple this year, you can always add some festive lights to your trees, bushes, or around your door.

 Oh, and don’t forget the super spooky fog machine!

 Decorations will certainly put you in the Halloween mood.